 Please note, that by design all project data is accessible to every member in the group.
 This means that, when needed, IT can fix all permissions so that all group members can read all data.
 For limiting the access more fine-grained than these project groups, please have a separate group created.
 Data in a group is considered “owned and managed” by the group owner on file.
 The owner may grant access to others and change permissions as needed.
 Unless otherwise agreed, any group member may also request permissions to be corrected so that everyone in the group has access.

-- Groups are managed by IT staff.
-To request a group, mail us with the necessary information (see next point).
+Groups are managed by IT staff.
+To request a group, mail us with the necessary information (see bottom of page).

 getent group $groupname